Clemson Compliance Education for businesses

 Q: Can a business purchase a game worn jersey from a student-athlete to display at their location?

 A: No. Per NCAA rules, student-athletes may not sell or exchange for another item of value institutionally issued apparel, equipment, awards, etc. (even if it will not be re-used) until they have exhausted their eligibility.

 Q: Does the institution need to be notified of the NIL opportunity?

-When dealing with NCAA rules and student-athlete eligibility, is recommended all businesses contact Compliance Services (CUACS@clemson.edu) to review any questions related to NIL activities prior to the activity.
+When dealing with NCAA rules and student-athlete eligibility, it is recommended all boosters contact Compliance Services (CUACS@clemson.edu) to review questions related to NIL activities prior to the activity.